 Most of the fairs usually put up big hoardings to advertise.
 There are ads about these fairs online on social networking sites as well.
 They give you the opportunity to re-register yourself for the job fairs.
 Don’t hesitate to register yourself since registering would secure you a more vivid opportunity to come into the eyes of the employers and the fair organizers.
 And also, you’ll get updated on all the latest advancements about these fairs.

-3. Check out information about the job fair options
+3. Check out information about the fair job options

 4. Develop your set of questions

-You can always develop a set of questions that you may want to ask the employer.
+You can always develop a set of questions you may want to ask the employer.
 But it does not have to be the superficial questions, the answers to which are readily available on the internet.
 Therefore take some time ad frame the questions that you think are appropriate to ask your employer.
-You can ask the employers to elaborate on the information they have provided online or in the fair guides etc.
+You can ask the employers to elaborate on the information they have provided online or in the fair guides.

 5. Keep your resume ready

 Now that you have just remembered all the important things that need to be taken care of just before the job fair, it is time to tell you about the things that you should remember while at the job fair.
-So here we have compiled a list, along one for that matter, to get you going.
-Because after all, a job fair is everything like a job interview.
+So here we have compiled a list, a long one for that matter, to get you going.
+Because, after all, a job fair is everything like a job interview.

 6. Be dressed just right for the occasion

 The way you carry yourself gives out an important message about your professionalism.
-For instance, if your shirt isn’t properly ironed or your shoes look dull and lack shine, then your interviewer might make this a hurdle for you in the fair.
-Also, remember not to wear too much makeup or too much jewelry because this is just not right.
+For instance, if your shirt isn’t properly ironed or your shoes look dull and lack shine, your interviewer might make this a hurdle for you in the fair.
+Also, remember not to wear too much makeup or jewelry because this is just not right.
 Your clothes must not be too short either.
 You don’t, however, need to suit up for the job fairs, but you can always dress casually for the job fairs to make it work for you.
-They may even relate it to your seriousness towards the work, and well, we all know that first impressions are very significant in an interview, so why to take a chance.
+They may even relate it to your seriousness towards the work, and well, we all know that first impressions are very significant in an interview, so why take a chance?
 Dress to the occasion and dress just the right.